Nora Santos fears a show-and tell assignment her cold and uncaring teacher insists she do.

 “A whole whopping four dollars.”

 “Hang on,” said Peter, “let me check our Christmas specials list.”
 John watched him lean over and look beneath the counter.
 After bobbing back up with a smile on his face, he said, “It's your lucky day, sir.
-That item has one dollar off.”
+That item has a dollar off.”

 Peter tucked John's four dollars into the corner of the register.
 He wrapped the pen with white tissue paper, placed it in a brown paper bag, and handed it across the scratched wood counter.